A CHRISTIAN MISSION

 Thrift Store

-If you haven't had a chance to shop at our Thrift Store, we hope you will do that very soon.
-The proceeds from the store are a major source of our support.
+If you haven't had a chance to shop at one of our Thrift Stores, we hope you will do that soon.
+The proceeds from the store are a significant source of our support.
 You will find thousands of quality items at incredible prices, and you can shop with confidence that your dollars are helping to change lives.

 We continue to take ALL donations with grateful hearts.
 We could not do this without your help.

-We will come to PICK UP any and all donations – just give us a call at 432-337-8294 to schedule a pickup.
+We will come to PICK UP any donations – call us at 432-337-8294 to schedule a pickup.
 You can also drop off your donation at the Thrift Store,

 Funds / Donations Needed